Properties of high-redshift Type II supernovae discovered by the JADES transient survey: Type II SN properties

 AT~2023adsv is a likely Type~II SN studied by \citet{coulter2024} in detail.
 The spectrum of AT~2023adsv was obtained by the JWST Director's Discretionary Time (DDT) program \#6541 \citep{egami2023ddt}.
 The spectrum is dominated by the host galaxy emission lines and it is difficult to obtain the SN spectral type.
 However, the host spectrum allowed us to obtain a firm redshift as well as its metallicity.
 AT~2023adsv is photometrically classified as a Type~II SN.

 Figure~\ref{fig:adsv} compares the observed and synthetic light curves.
-The models with the explosion energy ($E$) of $3.0~\mathrm{B}$ ($1~\mathrm{B}\equiv 10^{51}~\mathrm{erg}$) reproduces the plateau brightness well.
+The models with the explosion energy ($E$) of $3.0~\mathrm{B}$ ($1~\mathrm{B}\equiv 10^{51}~\mathrm{erg}$) reproduces the overall brightness evolution in multiple filters.
 The brightness at the first epoch matches better to the higher ZAMS mass models with $\Mzams\gtrsim 20~\Msun$.
 No host galaxy extinction is required to reproduced the observed light curves, which is consistent with low extinction estimated from the host galaxy SED fitting ($A_V = 0.15^{+0.11}_{-0.07}$).
-As discussed in \citet{coulter2024}, the rest-frame UV brightness in the early phase can be better explained by introducing confined dense CSM.
+As discussed in \citet{coulter2024}, the rest-frame ultraviolet brightness in the early phase can be better explained by introducing confined dense CSM.
 We present the synthetic light curve with confined CSM in Figure~\ref{fig:adsv_csm}.
-Including CSM with $\dot{M}=10^{-3}~\mathrm{M_\odot~yr^{-1}}$ having a mass of $0.23~\Msun$ can make the fit better in the early phases.
+Including CSM with $\dot{M}=10^{-3}~\mathrm{M_\odot~yr^{-1}}$ having a mass of $0.23~\Msun$ can make the overall light-curve fit better from the blue to red filters in the early phases.

 In this work, we adopted the progenitors with $Z=0.1~\Zsun$ for all the SNe in the sample.
 However, the host galaxy metallicity of AT~2023adsv is estimated to be $0.3~\Zsun$ based on the host galaxy line emission \citep{coulter2024}.
 Thus, \citet{coulter2024} adopted the progenitor models with $Z=0.3~\Zsun$ and estimated the properties of AT~2023adsv based on them. \citet{coulter2024} also found that the host galaxy SED fitting shows a possibility that the host galaxy has a much lower metallicity.
 Despite of the differences in the metallicity, they found similar explosion properties to those estimated here.
 They found that $\Mzams \simeq 20~\Msun$ reproduce the light curves best.
 The estimated explosion energy in \citet{coulter2024} ($2-3~\mathrm{B}$) is consistent with the estimate in this work ($3.0~\mathrm{B}$).
 The CSM property is also consistent in the two works.
 The two studies indicate that the slight difference in the progenitor metallicity does not affect the estimated Type~II SN properties much.